Sofia Storage - History and Timeline

 1900-1909: Theodoro’s eldest son Charles worked down the street at the Intervale Avenue Stables and soon became the stable manager.

 1910- 1919: In 1910, the opportunity arose to buy the stable, and with the help of their mother, three of their sons Frank, Theodore, and John, began Sofia Brothers.
 When more and more requests to help haul large items using their horses and wagons, they found themselves in the moving business.
-Soon after, it was time for the Sofia Brothers to make another change and they decided to convert the building from Intervale boarding Stables to their first storage warehouse.
+Soon after, it was time for the Sofia Brothers to make another change and they decided to convert the building from Intervale boarding Stables to their first self-storage facility.

 1930-1939: Sofia Brothers business survived the depression, however they suffered the loss of founding brother, Frank.

 1940-1949: WWII caused many people to emigrate to NY, and Sofia Brothers overseas packing and crating business expanded.
-The Sofias’ purchased a second building, Kent Garage at 43 West 61st Street, which once converted, became the tallest warehouse in the world.
+The Sofias’ purchased a second building, Kent Garage at 43 West 61st Street, which once converted, became the tallest self-storage facility in the world.
 Sofia Brothers were agents for North American Van Lines.

 1950-1959: In 1952, Theodore and John acquired the Metropolitan Storage Warehouse at 475 Amsterdam Avenue on Manhattan’s Upper West Side.
 In 1955 the second of the founding brothers, Theodore, passed away.
 His sons, Theodore Jr. and Alan, joined the company and helped to expand the commercial moving and storage division.